-An aspiring business analyst always wishes to know the skills a BA must possess, how these skills are useful in the business analyst profession and how to develop them.
-And, not only aspiring analysts but even junior and mid-level analysts are sometimes found wondering whether they possess the right set of skills and do they have all what it takes to be on top of their game?
+Aspiring business analysts always wishes to know the skills they must possess, how these skills are useful in the business analyst profession and how to develop them?
+And, not only aspiring analysts but even junior and mid-level analysts are sometimes found wondering whether they possess the right set of skills and do they have all that it takes to be on top of their game?

 Well, there are quite a few vital skills that are imperative to succeed in the business analyst career and we have categorized them into 3 have categories, namely: